AnalogFeelings/godot-psx/README.md

 They may also work on Godot 3.x, but they haven't been tested.
 Proceed with caution!

 > [!WARNING]
 > Gouraud shading is currently broken in Godot 4.x, so use 3.x or wait until 4.4 releases if you need it.
+> Progress on the pull request can be tracked at [godotengine/godot#83360](https://github.com/godotengine/godot/pull/83360).

 ## :wave: Attributions